 The artificial spawning of Eagle Lake trout has revived the species however, there is an urgency to produce a native spawn.
-There are two petitions pending wanting the Eagle Lake trout listed on the endangered species list.
+There are two petitions pending wanting the Eagle Lake trout on the endangered species list.
 If this special species does end up on the listing, it will end up being protected....thus, anglers may not legally be able to target or catch one.
 This is why it is critical this program continue and be successful at that.
 Artificial spawning is not natural selection but we hope that the small success in 2011 leads to some changes at the trap where the trout can make their own choice and a truly native spawn can be accomplished.
-A plan for a ladder is in the making.
 A native spawn will never be able to restock the lake from the seasonal fishing pressure and an artificial program will be a part of Eagle Lake trout for eternity.
 But, it would go a long way genetically and will help the gene pool in the long run.
 I highly recommend reading this study as it is history and a future in the making.